tigoe/DataloggingExamples/docs/wifi-datalogger.md

 ### Where Was the Data Gathered?

-You could attach technology to determine location, but the simplest way to handle this is to name the location in your data.
-This leads to:
+Unless you're using A GPS reader or some other machine-based way to determine your location, the simplest way is just to name the location in your data.
+Adding a parameter to your data with the location name is a good way to start.

 #### Who (or What) Gathered the Data?